sublimetext-io/docs.sublimetext.io/docs/guide/example-setups/remote_dev.md

 title: How to use Sublime for remote development
 ---

-This guide should help working remotely with Sublime Text.
+This guide should help with working remotely with Sublime Text.
-The steps are meant to be incremental, just setting up SFTP will go a long way.
+The steps are meant to be incremental, but just setting up SFTP will go a long way.

 This guide will help you if

-- you have all your code on your laptop
+- have all your code on your laptop,
-- you have SSH access to your server
+- have SSH access to your server,
-- you want to edit your code locally in ST and automatically push the changes to the server
+- want to edit your code locally in ST and automatically push the changes to the server, and
-- you sometimes edit untracked files or config files on the server
+- sometimes edit untracked files or config files on the server.

+Note that besides the [SSH config](#ssh-config), the sections below are not dependent on each other.

 ## SSH config